rust-lang/rust-forge/pr-triage-procedure.md

       It's recommended that triagers should close issues in favor of the author opening a thread on internals or rust-lang/rfcs for language changes that are more significant than adding an impl.
+    - C-feature-accepted: Feature-requests that a relevant team would like to see an implementation for before final judgement is rendered.
+It's likely that such an implementation would be merged, unless breakage (e.g., inference-related) occurs.
     - C-future-compatibility: Used for tracking issues for future compatibility lints.
     - C-tracking-issue: This is used for both feature tracking issues (feature gates) and issues which track some question or concern of a team.
 These are maintained on GitHub over internals